insightindustry/validator-collection/docs/index.rst

 .. hint::

-  Some checkers (particularly numeric ones like :ref:`is_integer <_checkers.is_integer>`) have additional options which are used to make sure the value meets criteria that you set for it.
+  Some checkers (particularly numeric ones like :ref:`is_integer <validator_collection.checkers.is_integer>`) have additional options which are used to make sure the value meets criteria that you set for it.
 These options are always *optional* and are included as keyword arguments *after* the input value argument.
 They are documented for each checker below.

 Indices and tables